CLCStriders/striders/_posts/2015-05-18-emma-abbeys-marathon-story.md

 The feeling at the end was indescribable.
 I had known for a few weeks that the hoped for 4 hour target was not really feasible anymore, so finishing just 8 minutes over was really wonderful.
 The lady who put the medal around my neck asked me if I needed a hug, at which point I fell into her arms in tears - having watched the man in front of me do the same (poor woman).
 London is very well organised, and I was processed swiftly through photos, goodie bags and kit bag retrieval.
 When I turned my phone back on it went incandescent - apparently friends, family and Striders had been watching me, and donations had been flooding in.

 We took the train back to St Albans where my godfather met us at the station, making me laugh by proudly telling random people that I had run the marathon.
 The same station hand was still on duty, and stopped me to ask how I had got on.
-I told him 4:08 he smiled and said â€œreally well done, love, really well doneâ€.
+I told him 4:08 he smiled and said 'really well done, love, really well done'.

 But the best part came 3 days later when I visited my best friend to show her my medal.